iPhone XS: 9 biggest annoyances and how to fix them

 This has actually been an issue since the iPhone got Plus-sized, which is why Apple added the Reachability feature: a double-tap of the Home button would bring the top of the screen down near the bottom, thus making it more thumb-accessible.

-Of course, the iPhone X has no Home button, so the feature is now gesture-controlled: You swipe down at the very bottom edge of the screen.
+Of course, the iPhone XS and company have no Home button, so the feature is now gesture-controlled: You swipe down at the very bottom edge of the screen.
 If this feature isn't enabled on your phone, tap Settings > General > Accessibility, then toggle Reachability on.

 I miss my headphone jack!

-OK, so this isn't an iPhone X-specific problem; it's also an iPhone 7 ($630 at Walmart) and iPhone 8 ($640 at Walmart) problem.
+OK, so this isn't an iPhone-specific problem; it's also an iPhone 7 ($630 at Walmart) and iPhone 8 ($640 at Walmart) problem.
 But if you skipped those two models and came from, say, an iPhone 6 ($190 at eBay), the lack of jack can be jarring.

 Need a place to keep that little adapter so it's always available?
 Check out this dongle keychain accessory.
 Normally I'd also recommend picking up some extra dongles in case yours goes missing, but there are few MFi-certified adapters in the current crop of clones -- most of which have very poor ratings.